Berhampur: Administration

-The city is administered by the Brahmapur Municipal Corporation (BeMC).
-The city used to be a first municipality which was formed in 1867, and was upgraded to a municipal corporation on 29 December 2008.
+The city is administered by the Berhampur Municipal Corporation (BeMC).
+The city used to be the first municipality which was formed in 1867, and was upgraded to a municipal corporation on 29 December 2008.
 The Municipal body completed its 150 years in 2017.

-The Revenue Divisional Commissioner (RDC) of Southern range is located in Brahmapur and covers the undivided Ganjam, Koraput, Kandhamal and Kalahandi districts.
+The Revenue Divisional Commissioner (RDC) of Southern range is located in Berhampur and covers the undivided Ganjam, Koraput, Kandhamal, and Kalahandi districts.

-The headquarters for Brahmapur Tehsil, District Education Office (Ganjam) and Brahmapur Sub-Division are also situated here.
+The headquarters for Berhampur Tehsil, District Education Office (Ganjam) and Berhampur Sub-Division are also situated here.